Sillybutts/SLAB/README.md

 There is also a part called BarrelCap, which is basically just something to put over your muzzle so you don't core-sample someone with your sharp metal barrel.
 It connects to the barrel the same way as the normal SCAR.

+## Community Upgrades / Variant Parts
+This section is reserved for when people make their own parts for the SLAB.

+If you made something neat for the SLAB, let me know about it!
+My contact info is at the bottom of this page.

 ## Hardware, Compatability, and Availability

 <img src="GHimages/T4%20OR%20V3%20BAR%20GUIDE.png" width="500">